16 June 2017 at 11.48am | Comment on this article

 Defeated by the Romans in battle, King Mitridate returns home to his fiancée, Aspasia.
 But he soon finds himself embroiled in a conflict with his treacherous older son, Farnace, who wants Aspasia himself.
 Meanwhile, Mitridate’s younger son Sifare and Aspasia have fallen in love.
 Will Mitridate renounce his bride, or punish both his sons?

 A remarkable teenage achievement

 Mozart was just 14 when he began work on Mitridate, re di Ponto, to a commission from the Teatro Regio Ducal in Milan.
 Mozart tailored each of the opera’s roles precisely to the singer performing, and provided the full, complex orchestral textures that the Milanese favoured.
-Mitridate began rehearsals on 5 or 6 December 1770, around the same time as Mozart’s 15th birthday.
+Mitridate began rehearsals on 5 or 6 December 1770.
 The premiere was on 26 December, with the young composer conducting.
 Although the opera was successful and ran for 22 performances, it then disappeared from the repertory for two centuries.

 From French drama to Italian opera seria

 Mitridate, re di Ponto has a libretto (by Vittorio Amadeo Cigna-Santi) loosely based on the French dramatist Racine’s acclaimed 17th century play Mithridate, in turn based very loosely on the real-life story of the despotic king Mithridates VI of Pontus.
 The subject was popular with 18th-century opera composers.
 Mozart’s opera, even more than Racine’s play, deviates considerably from historical fact, in order to accommodate the love triangles and themes of honour and ambition expected in opera seria.